mblackstock/mblackstock.github.io/_posts/2021-02-07-influxdb-node.md

 These nodes have a lot of features including support for older Influx database versions and InfluxQL queries as described in the [README](https://flows.nodered.org/node/node-red-contrib-influxdb).

-Over time I expect to deprecate support for versions older than 1.8, InfluxQL, and the Batch output node, but I expect this will not be for some time.
+Over time I expect to deprecate support for versions older than 1.8, InfluxQL, but I expect this will not be for some time.

 I will also spend some more time improving the documentation and providing more meaningful examples.